ybjv02/ctf-writeups/2022/GreyCTF/runtime-environment-1/runtime-environment-1.md

 | homerrr      | s1tw+kmqnj--     |
 | bigdawgg     | Cd34+1Tf+yn-     |

 Comparing the outputs, I noticed that there were dashes at the end of some of them, which was similar to how `base64` encoding uses `==` as padding.
-This suggested to me that `main_Encode` was just base64 encoding utilizing an alternative character set.
-To validate my hypothesis, I referenced <a href="https://stackoverflow.com/questions/342409/how-do-i-base64-encode-decode-in-c">this stack overflow post</a>, which showed that base64 also utilizes bitwise shifts `>>` and `& 0x3F`.
+I hence inferred that `main_Encode` was in fact just base64 encoding utilizing an alternative character set.

+### Solution

-Thus, I coded out the following python script, which maps the alternative character set that `binary` uses to the actual base64 character set before decoding it.
-Something to note is that the flag is actually encoded in multiple layers, so I had to repeat the decoding process multiple times.
+This python script maps the alternative character set that `binary` uses to the actual b64 character set, and decodes the b64 string afterwards.
+Note that the flag is actually encoded in multiple layers, so I had to repeat the decoding process multiple times.

 ```python
 """